Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 Products that produce a net profit will be produced, while those that produce a net loss will be discontinued.
 In terms of total revenue (TR) and total cost (TC), industries where $TR>TC$ will stay and possibly grow.
 Industries where $TR<TC$ will shrink and some may go out of business.

 Most choices revolve around individual businesses joining or leaving industries, and **businesses are driven by the choices/preferences of consumers** (*consumer sovereignty*).
-What consumers buy with their *dollar votes* indicate what they do/do not want to buy, influencing the market.
+What consumers buy with their "*dollar votes*" indicate what they do/do not want to buy, influencing the market.
 ### How Will the Goods and Services be Produced?

 The manufacturing/production process for goods/services will be optimized to minimize cost in order to maximize profit, with many factors playing into optimized costs (labor, resources, location).

+>Cost optimization becomes more important as competition comes into play, with multiple sellers competing to lower costs and sell to consumers with the cheapest prices possible.
 ### Who will get the Output?

+As long as one can and is willing to pay the price of a product, they generally are able to obtain it.
+This can be influenced by one's income and preferences.
 ### How will the System accommodate Change?

+Market systems are dynamic, constantly adjusting and changing as self-interest dictates the people will look to optimize costs and profits.
+As resource costs change (change in price of labor, new technology or production processes), so will the the method of production.
+As consumers spend more money on one industry over another, that industry will get more revenue to expand an

 ### How will the System promote Progress?
 # Chapter 34